aashishvanand/airport-data-js/README.md

-# airport-library
+# airports-nodejs

 A comprehensive library providing easy retrieval of airport data based on IATA, ICAO, city codes, country codes, and continents.
-It is ideal for developers building applications related to aviation, travel, and geography.
+Ideal for developers building applications related to aviation, travel, and geography.

 ## Features